(s) Provisions, contingent liabilities and contingent assets

 3a Recent Accounting Pronouncements

-Ministry of Corporate Affairs (“MCA”) notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-For the year ended 31 March 2024, MCA has not notified any new standard or amendments to the existing standards applicable to the Company.
+Ministry of Corporate Affairs ("MCA") notifies new standard or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time. for the year ended March 31, 2025, MCA has not notified any new standard or amendments to the existing standards applicable to the Company.

-B. Disclosures relating to Investment property are as under i] Fair value disclosure of Company’s Investment property
+B. Disclosures relating to investment property are as under:

 Nature of securities and terms of repayments for non-current borrowings